DarrenDuanAU/simple-games/README.md

 # Simple-games

-This project has been built from scrach which contains scoreboard and three basic games:
+This project has been built from scrach with React.js and SASS.

+it contains scoreboard and three basic games:
 - Tetris
 - Sliding Puzzle
 - Word Guess